 top of page

 A boundary is a clear statement of what you will and won’t do.
 It’s about your behavior—not controlling someone else’s.
 Healthy boundaries reduce resentment and improve relationships because expectations are clear.
+They create a safe space for you to express your needs and desires without fear of judgment.

 • You feel drained or irritable after certain conversations or commitments.